jsprieto10/pyloves/README.rst

-Pyloveis a python library create to show all my love and creativity to Sara Maria Bejarano the love of my live
+Pyloves is a python library create to show all my love and creativity to Sara Maria Bejarano the love of my live

 * Free software: MIT license